jgage930/bracketeer/README.md

-# Online Ordering API
+# Bracketeer
-A online ordering API where users can order items and save orders.
+A tool for mountain bike suspension bracketing.

 ### Auth